Narwhal's VAD team was at the forefront of redefining how filmmaking could be approached.

 In the world of film production, challenges are a constant.
 However, some projects go beyond the ordinary.
 Marvel's Ant-Man and the Wasp: Quantumania is one such project that tested our virtual art department process on a full-scale film production, while also deploying during a pandemic, and further developing our remote workflow and tools.

-This case study dives into our journey on the project, focusing on its challenges, solutions, and lessons learned.
+This case study delves into our journey on the project, focusing on its challenges, solutions, and lessons learned.

 The Challenge